 After returning to Ireland in 2012, Paul started working for a small start-up agency, Halpin Sport.
 Here he acquired strong knowledge in sponsorship strategy and was successful in securing partnerships for Blackburn Rovers FC and Connacht Rugby.

 In May 2013, he joined Trinity and since then has been responsible for researching new business briefs and securing sponsorship deals for clients.
 He has also added considerable value by improving the quality, efficiency and reach of our clients digital presence.

 Paul is currently exploring other areas into which Trinity might expand such as golf and rugby.
 He is a registered agent with the RFU.

-RIDER AGENT – JAMIE BARLOW
+HEAD OF TALENT – JAMIE BARLOW

 Jamie holds a degree in International Business Sales and Marketing.
 As a keen underage and junior rider, he raced against many current professional cyclists, including Mark Cavendish, Dan Martin & Nicolas Roche.

 Professionally Jamie began in the engineering industry as a business development executive for one of Ireland’s biggest firms, Dornan Engineering.
 In 2009, he was tasked with the job of heading up their London Office.
 Although he had no UK network upon arriving in London, Jamie used his passion for cycling as a catalyst to help drive Dornan’s UK expansion.
 He organised regular networking rides with perspective clients and within four years, Jamie had overseen UK growth in excess of £40 million turnover.
 In September 2013, he decided to follow his passion a step further by joining Trinity.

 Jamie is now a qualified UCI accredited agent and works predominately with Trinity’s younger riders.
 He also manages Trinity’s corporate events and assists in development of successful partnerships for riders.